ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 - Build docker images and push them to {{site.data.keyword.registrylong_notm}}.
 - Create Kubernetes deployment files and deploy the Docker image to Kubernetes.

-###What's next
+##Run the JPetStore app in your cluster

+{: #runthejpetstore}

 To put everything you've learned in practice, follow the [demo](https://github.com/ibm-cloud/ModernizeDemo/) to run the **JPetStore** app on your cluster and apply the concepts learned.
-Running the **JPetStore** demo also shows you how to extend the app using Watson services.
+Running the **JPetStore** demo will show you how to extend the app using IBM Watson services running as a separate microservice.

 ## Related Content
 {: #related_content}